 Magnetic North and the Elongating Blob

-For some years now, scientists have been puzzling over why the north magnetic pole has been making a dash towards Siberia.
+For some years now, scientists have been puzzling over why the north magnetic pole has been making a dash toward Siberia.
 Thanks, in part, to ESA’s Swarm satellite mission, scientists are now more confident in the theory that tussling magnetic blobs deep below Earth’s surface are at the root of this phenomenon.

 Unlike our geographic north pole, which is in a fixed location, magnetic north wanders.
-This has been known since it was first measured in 1831, and subsequently mapped drifting slowly from the Canadian Arctic towards Siberia.
+This has been known since it was first measured in 1831, and subsequently mapped drifting slowly from the Canadian Arctic toward Siberia.

 However, since the 1990s, this drift has turned into more of a sprint – going from its historic wandering of 0-15 km (0-9 miles) a year to its present speed of 50-60 km (31-37 miles) a year.
 This shift in pace has meant that the World Magnetic Model has had to be updated more frequently, which is vital for navigation on smartphones, for example.

 Our magnetic field exists because of an ocean of superheated, swirling liquid iron that makes up the outer core.
 Like a spinning conductor in a bicycle dynamo, this moving iron creates electrical currents, which in turn generate our continuously changing magnetic field.